-55. Spain referred to a number of planned legislative measures and hoped that these would result in human rights improvements.
+55. Spain referred to a number of planned legislative measures and expressed hope that those would result in human rights improvements.

-56. Sri Lanka commended impressive strides made in human rights, despite significant challenges.
+56. Sri Lanka commended the impressive strides made with regard to human rights, despite the significant challenges.

-57. The State of Palestine commended Cuba's universal access to healthcare and the establishment of commissions for analysing racial discrimination.
+57. The State of Palestine commended Cuba for its provision of universal access to health care and the establishment of commissions for analysing racial discrimination.